albertoRamon/Kylin/KylinPerformance/README.md

 * Apply techniques of reduction of cardinality (Joint, Derived, Hierarchy and Mandatory)
 * Personalize Dim encoder for each Dim and choose the best order of Dim in Row Key

-&nbsp;

 Now, there are three types of cubes:
-* Cubes with low cardinality in their dimensions (Like cube 5, most of time is usend in flat table steps)
+* Cubes with low cardinality in their dimensions (Like cube 4, most of time is usend in flat table steps)
-* Cubes with high cardinality in their dimensions (Like cube 7,most of time is usend on Build cube, the flat table steps are lower than 10%)
+* Cubes with high cardinality in their dimensions (Like cube 6,most of time is usend on Build cube, the flat table steps are lower than 10%)
 * The third type, ultra high cardinality (UHC) which is outside the scope of this article

-&nbsp;
-## Cube 7: Cube with high cardinality Dimensions
+### Cube 6: Cube with high cardinality Dimensions
 <p align="center">
   <img src=./Images/22.png />
 </p>